JumajiCa/Calc/README.md

 * Possibly Get More Computationally Intensive Functions Into The Calculator.
 * Have Some Sort Of Working API For The Calculator.

+### The Third Header.

+* I Should Probably Add A Licence.
+* Whilst I'm At It, I Should Also Add A GitIgnore.